 Work with your university careers adviser on your application and interview technique, and start to think about where you might like to apply for a vac scheme/mini-pupillage next year.

 Get some practical work experience at a law firm, barristers’ chambers or legal advice centre.
-Talk to friends, family, acquaintances – anyone with a connection to the legal profession.
+Explore the range of diversity organisations that help future lawyers.

-Go to law fairs, firm presentations and open days to meet people face to face.
+Go to virtual and any in-person law fairs, firm presentations and open days to meet people.
 Think about how to stand out by asking good questions (eg, about a recent deal, case or merger).